Domiii/dbux/README.md

 That means that, for now, invocation of promise callbacks (callbacks passed to `then()`, `catch()`, `finally()` etc.), and even resuming of an `async` function will result in a new `run`, seen executing serially in the Call Graph, and you cannot easily trace a single promise or the execution of a asingle `async` function.
 Instead, they will be cut up into multiple pieces scattered across the linear Call Graph representation, and sprinkled with other unrelated calls that happen to occur in between.

 The "asynchronous call graph" feature is tracked in issue #210.

+# How is Dbux being used?

+* This [proxy-play](https://github.com/Domiii/proxy-play) experiment acts as a proxy to inject Dbux into all scripts of any website, before they execute in the browser, thereby allowing to analyze any website's scripts with Dbux.

+(NOTE: Dbux only started going public on 2020/8/31, so not a lot of uses can be accounted for yet)

 # Development + Contributions